 Karalyn Mark (b.
 1993) is a native of the Philadelphia suburbs.
 She attended Ithaca College, a private liberal arts institution nestled in the Finger Lakes region of upstate New York.
-After receiving her Bachelor’s of Science in Cinema & Photography with a Still Photography concentration in 2015, she completed a yearlong Archives Internship with the Green Mountain Club in Waterbury, Vermont.
+After earning her Bachelor of Science degree in Cinema & Photography with a Still Photography concentration in 2015, she completed a yearlong Archives Internship with the Green Mountain Club in Waterbury, Vermont.
 Karalyn’s experiences as an Archives Intern solidified her intentions of studying Library and Information Sciences at the graduate level.

-Karalyn is also an art photographer whose photographs explore notions of the natural, the banal, and decay.
+Karalyn is particularly interested in art librarianship, archives, special collections, the history of photography, and equity of access.
+She is also an art photographer whose photographs explore notions of the natural, the banal, and decay.

 In March 2018, I co-authored a blog post for ArLiSNAP (ARLIS/NA) along with my colleagues Anna Holbert & Carissa Pfeiffer about our experiences at Pratt Institute's School of Information.
 The post is titled, "Hack Your Art Librarianship Program: Pratt Institute."
 Read the blog post here!